Developer Activity: Work on feature branch

 choose parasol store template

-3. In Step 1: Provide Information for the sandbox deployment, enter the feature-branch name my-feature-branch or the name you have picked for your branch.
+4. In Step 1: Provide Information for the sandbox deployment, enter the feature branch name my-feature-branch or the name you have picked for your branch.

 choose parasol store template step1

-4. In Step 2: Provide database information.
+5. In Step 2: Provide database information.
 Keep all the fields as they are - no need to make changes.
-The parameters are already set based on the OpenShift Service names from the existing deployments of the application.

 choose parasol store template step2